smcferrin/iMac27-Ubuntu-How-To/README.md

-# Getting an iMac 27 Retina Running Ubuntu 20.04.1 LTS
+# Running Ubuntu 20.04.1 LTS on an iMac 27 Retina

 This document was written for a late 2012 Retina 27" iMac that I moved to linux due to a hardware instability with Mac OS.